Sangeetha2022/github/docs/design/template_document/add_new_template_documentation.md

 ### 1) To get the code from template html file
 Copy the code from designed template html file this code also includes html and style tags.
 And also make sure the assets images are kept in the angular template managerv10.

-### 2) Place the code to screen designer and Save the screen
+### 2) Insert the copied code from template html file to screen designer and Save the screen
 place the whatever copied from the template html file
 ![screen-designer](https://user-images.githubusercontent.com/61690990/109115661-67b13100-7765-11eb-9690-e1ad142368e2.png)
-select the import button then we can able see the template in screen designer and save the template screen.
-It will store into the mongo db with screens collection. we can able to get the template data from here.
+select the import button then the template in screen designer and save the template screen.
+It will store into the mongo db with screens collection. we can get the template data from here.

 ### 3) To create a new object in template array in template manager
-Next step we gonna go to create a new object for adding new template in templates Array as same as from existing geppetto template, It includes gjs-components, gjs-html, gjs-css, gjs-assets, gjs-style etc.
+Next we are going to create a new object for adding new template in templates Array as same as from existing geppetto template, It includes gjs-components, gjs-html, gjs-css, gjs-assets, gjs-style etc.
 ![geppettotemplates](https://user-images.githubusercontent.com/61690990/109117922-a4caf280-7768-11eb-8b9d-32a30f28ff76.png)

     file path:/applcation/services/template-manager/src/assets/geppettoTemplate.ts